-3.2.1 Identification of Potential Topics

-Referring to Schank (1977), an utterance said in response to an input provides both a conceptual intersection to the present dialog topic and a new conceptualization introducing potential new topics.
+Identification of Potential Topics Referring to Schank (1977), an utterance said in response to an input provides both a conceptual intersection to the present dialog topic and a new conceptualization introducing potential new topics.
 Accordingly, to automatically identify potential topic directions, at first every single dialog contribution has to be conceptualized by identifying its contained concept terms.
-Therefore, the system first preprocesses the present utterance by means of the Stanford Part-Of-Speech Tagger (Toutanova and Manning, 2000).
-Afterwards, all nouns and proper nouns are identified and specified as concept terms.
+Therefore, the system first preprocesses the present utterance by means of the Stanford Part-Of-Speech Tagger [24].
+Afterwards, all identified nouns and proper nouns are specified as concept terms.
 Moreover, the system extracts the verbs contained in the present utterance and transforms them to their substantive as providing potential conceptual information as well.
-Therefore we make use of the online dictionary Wiktionary.
-Then, the system searches for a Wikipedia article giving a concept description for the substantive.
-If a corresponding article can be found, as for example given for the term "swimming", the substantive is considered as a concept term furthermore.
-In case no article is found, the substantive is not considered as a concept term as probably not providing conceptual information (like the term "doing").
-In addition, auxiliary verbs such as "having" are excluded in the first place.